07/29/2017New GLOBE Community Blog “School to School Collaboration” Shares the Importance of Collaborative Endeavors

-05/02/2017Join the GLOBE Community: eTraining Available Now – Protocol Training Made Easy!
+07/24/2017GLOBE Community: Is eTraining Right for You?
+Protocol Training Made Easy!

-Tip of the Week: GLOBE eTraining, which was introduced to the community on Earth Day 2016, provides the opportunity for new and existing GLOBE users to complete science protocol training at anytime, anywhere.
-GLOBE eTraining consists of multiple downloadable training modules, interactive digital field and lab experiences, online assessments for each module, and access to support through online discussion forums.
-Thanks to eTraining, teachers can join the GLOBE community today! >>
+Tip of the Week: GLOBE eTraining provides the opportunity for new and existing GLOBE users to complete science protocol training at anytime, anywhere.
+GLOBE eTraining consists of multiple downloadable training modules, interactive digital field and lab experiences, online assessments for each module, and access to support through online discussion forums. >>

 07/21/2017NASA Invites You to Become a Citizen Scientist During US Total Solar Eclipse